 As a lifelong educator, Jen has seen drastic changes in our education system over the past three decades and unfortunately, the majority, if not all, of the ineffective policies, mandates and budgets come from our General Assembly without any or limited teacher input.

-- Phil Berger gives people money to leave public schools (vouchers) and attend private institutions.
+- Phil Berger and Tim Moore give people money to leave public schools (vouchers) and attend private institutions.
 These schools are not held to the same restrictions as public education and they aren’t held to the same standards.
 They can also choose which students they admit.
 66% of private schools are religiously affiliated.
 There is a need for private institutions, but not at the cost of our common good and public education.
 (Note: Catholic schools have historically held students to the same standards and had success.)

-Jen wants teachers to be held in the highest regard and treated as professionals so that our best and brightest students are encouraged to go into education.
-Jen wants to mandate a pay increase for anyone who advances their degree in their license area; and reduce the amount of paperwork, testing and bureaucracy that takes away from valuable instructional time.
+Jen believes teachers should be held in the highest regard and treated as professionals so that our best and brightest students are encouraged to go into education.
+Jen wants a mandated pay increase for anyone who advances their degree in their license area; and reduce the amount of paperwork, testing and bureaucracy that takes away from valuable instructional time.
 As an expert in effective instruction, Jen would like to see teachers rewarded for encouraging more rigorous and engaging classroom instruction such as student centered projects, problem-based learning, inquiry and active dialogue.
 Currently, testing mandates and prescriptive programs limit teachers’ ability to engage students in this way.
 She wants the General Assembly to align state resources and education mandates with North Carolina values.
 If we want a more competent, career ready workforce, we must make changes from Pre-K through higher education.
 Jen wants to be part of the solution and is ready to roll up her sleeves and advocate on behalf of teachers, families and students.
 If we want world-class schools tomorrow, we need to invest today!